-If automatic gates are used on a two-way separated bike lane, a gate arm shall be provided for each approach and should extend to cover the entire width of the approaching bike lane.
+If automatic gates are used on a two-way separated bike lane, a gate arm shall be provided for each approach and should extend to cover the entire width of the approach ing bike lane.
 A centerline raised median or flexible delineators may be used to prevent bicyclists from bypassing the gate.

 Where the gate arm for the bike lane and roadway is combined, the gate arm should extend across the entire width of the bike lane.
-In these instances, [refer to 11.5.3 for more details on preventing entrapment along the tracks](#).
+In these instances, ~~the gate should be located far enough from the nearest rail to accommodate a bicyclist with a trailer who may be trapped between the gate and rails~~ [refer to 11.5.3 for more details on preventing entrapment along the tracks](#).